 These maintenance costs are known as “invisible improvements” and while you may get some value back, you’ll be taking on the worst depreciation years for the next buyer.
 We had to do it for our AC units in our first year, and it stunk, but that is part of home ownership!

 For visible improvements, continue on through the checklist to help you make your decision!

-If you are selling your home in the next year or two, there are few large home improvements that are worth the cost.
+If you are selling your home in the next year or two, there are very few large home improvements that are worth the cost.
 In those cases, smaller investments like fresh paint in main rooms and trim, a new garage door, new steel front door, or minor kitchen remodels have the best return.
-(Think ~80% of the cost, but they may also make the house sell faster as well.)

 Larger investments, like things that add square footage to your home, are generally viewed to be more for your family’s enjoyment of the home.
 If an extra bedroom or a finished basement would make you stay in your house longer, the cost could be worth it to save on the transaction costs of buying and selling a home.
 The years you get out of the improvement may offset the 30%+ of the original cost that you probably won’t get back in home value.

 If your home improvement is in line with your timeline for staying in your home, continue on!

 4 – Is Your Home Improvement Project In Line with the Rest of Your Home?